 My presentation had to be short, 45 minutes, therefore I focused on making it lively by involving the participants.
 Having such a short time, I made sure I conveyed something that they could remember and apply, so I mentioned just a few aspects of the New Approach.
 I mentioned that I was going to give some advice on how to play more easily thanks to some of New Approach principles, rather than “better”.

-I talked about the optical illusions about the real length of the keyboard, especially relevant for violists more than violinists.
+I talked about the optical illusions (that generate anxiety) about the real length of the keyboard, especially relevant for violists more than violinists.
 I showed them how to eliminate those illusions, by measuring the real length of the fingerboard from the 1st to the 4th finger and I gave each participants a little piece of red string as a souvenir to remember this.

 We sang and clapped and I explained them how singing, before and while playing, coordinates everything and releases tension.